Unknotting Muscle Knots

 Trigger Points – The Triple Threat

-Almost everyone would complain of aches and pain at one point in their lives, and trigger points seem to be a common factor in a majority of these cases.
+Almost everyone would complain of aches and pain at one point in their lives.
+In a majority of these cases, muscle knots seem to be a common factor.
 There are three simple reasons why they are a common medical complaint.

 They cause direct pain.

-Trigger points are an example of how our muscle tissues malfunction.
-Our muscle tissues are more powerful and biologically complex than we realise.
+Trigger points is an example of how our muscle tissue malfunctions.
+Our muscle tissue is more powerful and biologically complex than we realise.
 It is bound to break down at some point, just like any finely-tuned machine

-Trigger points are typically caused by the pain of the injury itself, followed by exhaustion.
+Muscle knots are typically caused by the pain of the injury itself.
+This is followed by exhaustion.
 Your muscle starts working harder to work around the injury.
 This will cause it to contract frequently and in unfamiliar new patterns as you try to go about your usual day.
 These awkward contortions, limping and squirming forces unfamiliar and often intense muscle activity.
 The exhaustion it causes probably drives trigger point formation or make any trigger points that were already there much worse.

 They mimic other pain sensations.

 Stimulated trigger points can cause pain that mimics many other common diagnosis and health problems.
-When you have a leg injury and start to rest with your weight more on one side than the other, this causes trigger points to develop in the gluteus minimus, causing pain in the buttocks, thigh and calf.
-Trigger points in the posterior cervical muscles are also always involved in severe headaches such as migraines, tension headaches and post-traumatic headaches.
+When you have a leg injury and start to rest with your weight more on one side than the other, it causes trigger points to develop in the gluteus minimus.
+This causes pain in the buttocks, thigh and calf.
+Trigger points in the posterior cervical muscles are always involved in severe headaches too.
+Examples include migraines, tension headaches and post-traumatic headaches.

 On top of the usual minor aches and pains, trigger points often cause unusual symptoms in strange locations.
 For example, many diagnosed with carpal tunnel syndrome are actually experiencing pain caused by the subscapularis, a muscle in their armpit.
 This phenomenon of pain spreading from a trigger point to another section is called referred pain.

-Sciatica, where you feel shooting pain in the buttocks and legs, is often caused by pain in the piriformis (the muscle that starts at the lower spine and connects to the top of each thighbone) and other glueteal muscles, and not actually by irritation of the sciatic nerve.
+Sciatica is where you feel shooting pain in the buttocks and legs.
+It is often caused by pain in the piriformis (the muscle that starts at the lower spine and connects to the top of each thighbone) and other glueteal muscles, and not actually by irritation of the sciatic nerve.
 It is common for other trigger points to be mistaken for a nerve problem.